nuintun/file-send/README.md

   });

 http.createServer(function (request, response){
-  Send.use(request, response) // Create a new send stream
+  Send.use(request) // Create a new send stream
-    .transfer(); // Send stream to client
+    .pipe(response); // Send stream to client
 });
 ```